 Accelerated Baccalaureate and Master's Degrees in Nursing

-With an increasing emphasis on preparing nurses at the baccalaureate and higher degree level, one innovative approach to nursing education that is gaining momentum is the accelerated degree program for non-nursing graduates.
+With an increasing emphasis on preparing nurses at the baccalaureate and higher degree level, accelerated nursing programs offer an efficient pathway into the nursing profession.
 These programs build on previous learning experiences and provide a way for individuals with undergraduate degrees in other disciplines to transition into nursing.

 Download Fact Sheet [PDF]